lgoncalves94/neo_the_nice_bot/README.txt

     Integrated logging to monitor bot activities and any errors that occur during execution.

 Next Steps

-0. Stop the natural telegram /start command button and change it into neo

 1. Natural Language Processing (NLP) for Date Extraction

     Goal: Enable the bot to extract reminder dates from natural language input without requiring a specific format.